Art

 What kind of role can art and its methods play in just sustainability transformations?

-Punos is currently running the projects Whose Climate, Whose Futures? and Seeds for Solidarity commissioning collaborative artworks by artist groups committed to advancing global climate justice.
+Punos is currently running the projects Whose Climate, Whose Futures?
+(2021–2024) and Seeds for Solidarity (2023–2024) commissioning collaborative artworks by artists and creatives committed to advancing global climate justice.
 We work in close cooperation with artists and our interest lies in the importance of imagination in building livable, loveable, and sustainable futures.
+The underlying idea of Punos is that the works facilitated in our projects will grow intertwined, forming a new type of arts ecosystem in the long term.

-The second Punos Commission, Acts of Love by Ama Josephine Budge, curator and artist, was initiated in early 2022.
+Acts of Love by Ama Josephine Budge, curator and artist, was initiated in early 2022.
 This work highlights questions of anti-racism, care and responsibility in the context of artistic work and art institutions.
 Budge makes tangible and deconstructs the systemic processes of power that must be identified and deconstructed in order to achieve sustainable and just worlds.

 -